Metabolic acidosis is a condition in which there is too much acid in the body fluids.

 Other test may be needed to determine the cause of the acidosis.

-What can be expected will depend on the underlying disease causing the metabolic acidosis.
+The outlook will depend on the underlying disease causing the condition.

-Seek medical treatment if you develop symptoms of any disease that can cause metabolic acidosis.
+Seek medical help if you have symptoms of any disease that can cause metabolic acidosis.

 Acidosis - metabolic